bnfour/ritsu-fuse/readme.md

 It just came to my mind when I was expanding "RTS" (as in "random target symlink") to words to use with "FUSE" as a name.
 I also like 「K-ON!」 (you probably can tell from the next section).

 ## Demo
+The power of Ritsu FUSE, graphically.

 ### Barebones app usage example
-Diagnostic log included.
+Diagnostic log included, basic concept of this app looks like this:

-TODO terminals video
+TODO terminals video (or image?)

 ### Real-world (no, not really) usage examples
 These can also be done in a different way and are somewhat scuffed, but hey, I have an app to advertise.

-I actually don't use these -- this is an attempt to justify the app's existence.
+I actually don't use these -- this is an offhand attempt to justify the app's existence.
 If you know a better way to use it, by all means, do let me know.

 All demo images are from [here](https://k-on.fandom.com/wiki/Ritsu_Tainaka%27s_Gallery).
 (Please ask me nicely to remove them before sending the repo to the shadow realm if you have power to do so.)